nextcloud/documentation/developer_manual/tutorial.rst

 To update the tables used by the app, simply adjust the database.xml file and increase the app version number in :file:`appinfo/version` to trigger an update.

-Your database layer should go into the **database/** folder.
+Your database layer should go into the **db/** folder.
 It's recommended to split your data entities from your database queries.
 You can do that by creating a very simple PHP object with getters and setters.
 This object will hold your data.

-:file:`database/item.php`
+:file:`db/item.php`

 .. code-block:: php

   <?php
+  namespace \OCA\YourApp\Db;

   class Item {

       private $id;